 Scrambled eggs are a quick and easy way of preparing eggs on a griddle.
 Crack the desired number of eggs into a bowl and scramble them with a whisk or fork.
-You can add a splash for milk or bit of shredded cheese if desired.
+You can add a splash of milk or a bit of shredded cheese if desired.

-You may add salt when they are almost done or just wait until you take them off.
-Once the scrambled eggs reach your desired level of doneness (depending on how runny or dry you like the) remove them from the griddle, serve and enjoy.
+You may add salt when they are almost done or wait until you take them off to season them.
+Once the scrambled eggs reach your desired level of doneness (depending on how runny or dry you like them), remove them from the griddle, serve and enjoy.

-An egg scramble is your standard scrambled eggs but with mix ins.
-(Or what I rename my failed omelet attempts.)
-The griddle is great for cooking this dish because you can cook both the mix ins and the eggs on the same cook top.
+The griddle is great for cooking this dish because you can cook both the mix-ins and the same cooktop eggs.
 In a bowl, crack the eggs and scramble them with a fork or whisk.

-Heat the griddle, add your oil of choice and sauté the scramble ingredients (ham, peppers, onions, mushrooms etc…) When they are done cooking simply pour the uncooked scrambled eggs (and cheese if desired) over them and scramble together with your spatulas until the eggs are cooked through and the ingredients are thoroughly mixed.
+When they are done cooking, simply pour the uncooked scrambled eggs (and cheese if desired) over them and scramble together with your spatulas until the eggs are cooked through, and the ingredients are thoroughly mixed.
 Remove and serve.

 Start by scrambling the eggs in a bowl and set aside.
-Heat the griddle to a medium to low temperature.
-If you want to cook any of the mix ins, do this now before you start cooking the eggs.
-Add your oil of choice and cook the meat and/or vegetables until done then set aside.
+Heat the griddle to low heat.
+If you want to cook any of the mix-ins, do this now before cooking the eggs.
+Add your oil of choice, cook the meat and/or vegetables until done, and then set aside.

 Apply a fresh coat of oil or butter to the griddle and then pour your eggs on in a circle or rectangle shape.
 Let the eggs sit undisturbed and cook for a minute until the bottom layer is solid and the top layer is still wet.

-Spread any meat, vegetables or cheese you’d like onto the egg mix now but be careful not to over stuff the omelet.
-Next, you can either fold the omelet in half or fold both the left and right side into the middle.
+Spread any meat, vegetables, or cheese you’d like onto the egg mix now but be careful not to overstuff the omelet.
+Next, you can either fold the omelet in half or fold both the left and right sides into the middle.
 Carefully flip the omelet so it doesn’t break and so the ingredients don’t fall out.
 Cook for another 30 seconds to a minute and then remove and serve.

-Typically frittatas are cooked in a skillet but that’s why we’re making mini frittatas griddle style.
-These are similar to egg bites or sous vide eggs except they’re not cooked sous vide of course.
-If you want to make these you will need to have purchased egg rings to act as the mold for frittata as well as the basting cover to help the cooking process.
+Typically frittatas are cooked in a skillet, but that’s why we’re making mini frittatas griddle style.
+These are similar to egg bites, or sous vide eggs, except they’re not cooked sous-vide, of course.

-Heat the griddle to a medium heat and add your oil of choice.
-Next place the egg rings on top and then fill each egg ring with the egg mixture.
+Heat the griddle to low heat and add your oil of choice.
+Next, place the egg rings on top and then fill each egg ring with the egg mixture.